 FOCUS, SELF-PACED CAREER AND EDUCATION PLANNING TOOL

 FOCUS is an online, self-paced career and education planning tool for use by college students.
 FOCUS will enable you to self assess your interests, values, skills, and personality and explore careers and majors that are most compatible with your assessment results.
-Current MxCC students interested in using FOCUS should contact the Career Development & Counseling Center at 860-343-5826 to set up an appointment.
+Current MxCC students interested in using FOCUS should contact Career Services at 860-343-5824 to set up an appointment.

 Career & Major Exploration